 “By launching MyKirei by Kao, an ESG-specific brand, we now have a place to house some of these breakthrough innovations like the AIR bottle,” says Vallillo.
 “We also plan to integrate many of the ESG technologies into the other brands.”

 The MyKirei by Kao line debuted in April, with the first phase offering three products: Nourishing Shampoo, Conditioner, and Hand Wash.
 With a focus on simplicity of choice, each formula is said to deliver the desired benefits across all hair and skin types.
-“The MyKirei lineup is not extensive,” says Vallillo, “it offers you great performance formulas without compromise.
+“The MyKirei lineup is not extensive,” says Vallillo, “it offers you great-performance formulas without compromise.
 You don’t need to have 10 shampoos or conditioners in the shower.
 You only need MyKirei.
-We are providing you with technology and efficacy so you too can reduce waste in your home with excess products and packaging.”
+We are providing you with technology and efficacy so you too can reduce excess product and packaging waste in your home.”

 The package design supports these messages, with the inner pouch direct-printed with a gradient of soft pink along with a stylized flower image that changes depending on the variety.
 The pump is white.

 The products were introduced only in the U.S and only on Amazon, but Vallillo says Kao plans to expand into other retail channels in the future.
 The next launch in the MyKirei line is (at presstime) scheduled for July.
 According to Kao, it will be all about instilling a culture of cleanliness into the next generation, with a specific focus on hand-washing education.